12 Activities To Keep Your Child Involved At Home

 Involving children at home, I remember the rainy day I came home from school in my childhood.
 It was the peak of monsoon and the weather forecast predicted continuous rain for three days.
 The schools and offices were declared off.
 Phew, intermittent electricity and home bound!!
 I had run home where my dog was waiting at the front porch.
 And then we had three days of non-stop fun at home.
 How did we do this?
 No gadgets, no television (thanks to the power cut).
 Well, good old days!!

 And sometimes the answer is just that – good old days.
 Simple, rustic, good old days.
 And now, let us fast-forward to the present.
 We load our houses with every possible amenity and comfort.
-Our houses are filled with games, books and craft material and still, why are we idle?
-Why are we in dark when we scout around for activities to keep our children busy?
+Our houses are filled with games, books, and craft material and still, why are we idle?
+Why are we in the dark when we scout around for activities to keep our children busy?
 My children’s room is messy, cluttered.
 But that is where all the action takes place.
 Here are few tips to engage the children at home.
+Involving children at home

 First things first, forget that you can delegate any activity to your child and walk away with it.
 We need to get involved with him/her right from the beginning till the completion of the activity.
 Let the child inside you out.
 Be excited, energetic and silly.
 And be prepared for the mess and the subsequent cleanup.

 Copy and draw: This is one of the most engaging activities which works for all children.
 Decide on a drawing, simple or complex, based on your child’s potential.
 Start drawing the outline on your paper, the child will follow your stroke and will start drawing on his/her paper.
 Enhance the drawing, add more landscape.
 Finally color it.
 The child will initially follow you, later at one point of time, will spin off his/her own creativity into the drawing.
 This activity does not need any skillset as it involves simple strokes and coloring.
 Take my word, the child will not get up till he/she will complete the picture.
 Involving children at home